 - Select defects: Select all the cell images containing defects to put into the training/validation set. - Select all: Select all the produced cell images into the training/validation set, and set those containing no defects to OK. - Clear selection: Clear the selections on cell images.

 - 1. Click (or press 0 on the keyboard). - 2.
 Adjust the ROI frame in the selection region. - 3.
 Click [Apply] in the upper left corner of the selection region.

-You can use the Select Tool to select, move, and adjust the selections.
+You can use the Select Tool to scale images.